SIDDHU123M/devfolio/README.md

 - Offline support
 - App-like experience

-## 🤝 Contributing

-We welcome contributions!
-Please see our contributing guidelines for more details.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.